TomAndrewLento/Alphabet_Soup_Charity/README.md

 # Results
 ## Data Preprocessing
 * 'IS_SUCCESSFUL' is the target variable.
 The model will use this to indicate whether the applicants will be funded by Alphabet Soup.
-* APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT were the features
+* APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT were the features.
+These variables help the model to predict whether the applicant will be funded by Alphabet Soup.
-* EIN and NAME were identifiers removed from the input data
+* EIN and NAME were identifiers removed from the input data because they do not affect the outcome of the target variable.

 ## Compiling, Training, and Evaluating the Model
 * My model had 2 layers with 30 neurons in the first and 22 in the second